-Love gets no shortage of attention but it’s frequently not the right kind.
-Love is longed for, revered, misunderstood, discussed everywhere, and sometimes sold out cheap and mislabelled completely.
-Love is the most aspired to feeling of all our emotions and the loss of love can provoke some of our greatest fears, activating jealousy and the worst in us.
-Love gets translated through commercialism and associated with conflicting messages like
+Love is longed for, revered, misunderstood, discussed everywhere, and sometimes sold out cheap and mislabeled completely.
+It’s the most aspired to feeling of all our emotions and the loss of love can provoke some of our greatest fears, activating jealousy and the worst in us.
+Too often, love gets translated through commercialism and associated with conflicting messages like

 “ You’ve got to love yourself before you can love anyone else?
 Which asserts the importance of self-love

-So, I wonder with love getting so much attention in art, religion, pop culture and academia: Why are so many people lonely and feeling uncared for, why do so many live with low self-esteem – a lack of loving feeling towards one’s own mind and/or body or soul?
-Maybe it’s because love gets the wrong kind of attention.
-A lot of attention is fantasy, a lot of it lip-service.
-Somewhere behind all the noise, love gets obscured.
+So, I wonder sometimes, with love getting so much attention in art, religion, pop culture and academia: Why do so many people feel lonely and uncared for?
+Why do so many live with low self-esteem – a lack of love towards their own mind and body?

-So how do we give love the kind of attention that it needs to be a stronger, more active force in us and in our world?
+So how do we give love the kind of attention it needs to be a stronger, more active force in us and the world?

-- We can become more mindful, more aware in our interactions with others and the way we speak to ourselves in our own minds.
+- We can become more mindful, more aware in our interactions with others.
 Mindfulness can help us to live in a way that is responsive rather than reactive so we can consciously choose to be more compassionate and thoughtful.

-- We give love real attention through following our passions and finding our way into the state that psychologist Abraham Maslow called “flow” or “peak experiences”.
-A peak experience involves utter absorption so that time melts away and there is nothing but being in the moment of each moment as it comes and goes.
-In flow we are in communion with the activity about which we are passionate – we are in a space of being love.
+- We give love more attention through following our passions to the state that psychologist Abraham Maslow called “flow” or “peak experiences”.
+A peak experience involves utter absorption so that time melts away and there is nothing but being in the moment.
+In flow we are in communion with the activity about which we are passionate.
+We’re in a space of being love.
 Author Joan Borysenko wrote that in experiencing flow, colours seem more vibrant, sounds richer.
 Textures can come alive.
 In flow, we get behind words and fantasies about love.
 We simply abide in that or who we love.
 When we experience ourselves in this kind of love, we know ourselves better.

 - Love shines in the giving of our deep attention to another but also through extending love to ourselves.
-Through listening to our own inner life, through being with ourselves and what’s happening inside us in the moment, we can become mindful of how some thoughts support us and how some hurt us.
-We care for ourselves deeply by making choices about what thoughts and feelings we want to give our on-going attention to, thus working with improving our soul and mental health.
-We can take notice of what’s going on in us and take responsibility for our own feelings rather than reacting, rather than blaming others for our feelings and our struggles.
+Through listening to our own thoughts and feelings we can see how some thoughts support us and how some hurt us.
+We care for ourselves deeply by making choices about what thoughts and feelings we want to give our on-going attention to and improve our mental health.
+We can take notice of what’s going on in us and take responsibility for our own feelings rather than reacting or blaming others for all our struggles.

 Dr Deb x